The Complete Guide to Touring Assisted Living Communities

 3. Activities and Social Opportunities

 Assisted living communities offer a variety of social and recreational activities to keep residents mentally and physically active.
-During your tour, ask about the activity calendar and observe whether residents are involved in social gatherings, arts and crafts, exercise classes, or games.
+During your tour, ask about the activity calendar.
+Notice whether residents are involved in social gatherings, arts and crafts, exercise classes, or games.
 Social engagement is vital for seniors’ well-being, so a community that provides enriching experiences is a good sign.

 Questions to ask: